bogaudio/BogaudioModules/README-prerelease.md

 Essentially identical to UMIX, but with mute buttons for each input.

-If averaging mode is enabled, note that the averaging is based on how many inputs are connected and not muted.
-For example, if three inputs are connected, and one is muted, the output will be the sum of the two unmuted channels, divided by two.
+If averaging mode is enabled, note that the divisor for the average is the count of how many inputs are connected.
+For example, if three inputs are connected, and one is muted, the output will be the sum of the two unmuted channels, divided by three.

 See also <a href="switch81">SWITCH81</a>, which is similar to this, with options to attenuate or invert the inputs.

 _Polyphony:_ same as UMIX.

+#### <a name="matrix81"></a> MATRIX81

+An eight input, one output version of <a href="#matrix44">MATRIX44</a>, below.

+_Polyphony:_ <a href="#polyphony">Polyphonic</a>, as on MATRIX44.

 #### <a name="matrix44"></a> MATRIX44